-Riccardo Muti, music director of the Chicago Symphony Orchestra, is one of this year’s winners of Japan’s Praemium Imperiale, often described as the arts equivalent of the Nobel Prize.
+Riccardo Muti, Zell Music Director of the Chicago Symphony Orchestra, is one of this year’s winners of Japan’s Praemium Imperiale, often described as the arts equivalent of the Nobel Prize.

 Established in 1989 by the Japan Art Association, that nation’s oldest cultural foundation, the awards recognize “outstanding contributions to the development, promotion and progress of the arts” in the fields of painting, sculpture, architecture, music and theater/film.